top of page

 Conference Presentations

-These are the most worldwide set of videos are all structured lectures.
+These are the most worldwide set of videos.
+They are all formal lectures.

 A good overview of my core recovery principles, practice, and system design.